-Review data flow – If your organisation, or your third party suppliers, currently transfer (or enable routine access to) personal data processed in the EU to the US under the Privacy Shield, then a data flow review should be carried out.
+If your organisation, or your third-party suppliers, currently transfer (or enable routine access to) personal data processed in the EU to the US under the Privacy Shield, then a data flow review should be carried out.
 This will help identify the scope of the data being transferred to the US, particularly that which falls under Section 702.
-In the interim, it is worth noting that the UK’s Information Commissioner’s Office (ICO), has indicated that “If you are currently using Privacy Shield, please continue to do so until new guidance becomes available”, at the same time as saying “Please do not start to use Privacy Shield during this period.”
+It is worth noting that the UK’s Information Commissioner’s Office (ICO) indicated that “If you are currently using Privacy Shield, please continue to do so until new guidance becomes available”, at the same time as saying “Please do not start to use Privacy Shield during this period.”

-Review existing SCCs -The CJEU judgement has implications for all EU personal data transfers to jurisdictions not currently covered by an adequacy decision.
-If your organisation relies on SCCs (or intends to start relying on SCCs) in order to transfer data to third countries (including the US), it is essential that you review these and ensure they are enforceable in that third country.
+The CJEU judgement had implications for all EU personal data transfers to jurisdictions not currently covered by an adequacy decision.
+If your organisation relies on the June 2021 SCCs (or intends to start relying on them) in order to transfer EU people’s data to third countries (including the US), it is essential that you review these and ensure they are enforceable in that third country.
 You also need to work out how to resolve any conflicts that may arise where the destination of data has laws that are incompatible with the GDPR.
-It may also pay to keep a ‘watching brief’ on any further protection measures which the EDPB may impose around the use of SCCs.
+It may also pay to keep a ‘watching brief’ on any further protection measures which the EDPB may impose around the use of the SCCs.

 Also, if a data transfer is ‘necessary’ to fulfil a contract, it can still occur under the GDPR.
 Expert advice needs to be sought in this respect, because transfers under this option are likely to be interpreted narrowly.

 By attending URM’s online BCS Foundation Certificate in Data Protection course, you will gain valuable insights into the key aspects of current DP legislation including rights of data subjects and data controller obligations.